Eureka Skydeck, which is on the 88th floor of Eureka Tower offers spectacular floor-to-ceiling, 360-degree views of Melbourne Skyline.

 The best time to reach Eureka Skydeck is an hour before sunset.

-It will be crowded during sunset, but you can see the Melbourne skyline in three different ways – during daylight, twilight and night time.
+It will be crowded during sunset, but you can see the Melbourne skyline in three different flavours – during daylight, twilight and night time.

 If the weather is pleasant, the sunset views become even more dramatic and spectacular.
 Book your sunset visit